Japanese Restaurants in Notting Hill

 6 Chepstow Road - W2

-Open in Notting Hill in June 2025, a ‘neo Nikkei omakase’ from a trio of friends who developed their take on Japanese/Peruvian cuisine in Lima, adding Chinese and other global influences to the mix.
-The full experience extends across 11 courses – and promises to be interesting.
+Open in Notting Hill in June 2025, a ‘neo Nikkei omakase’ from a trio of friends who originally developed their take on Japanese/Peruvian cuisine in Lima, adding Chinese and other global influences to the mix.
+Now they’ve imported the full experience to London, which extends across 11 courses – reports please!

 Popular Notting Hill Restaurant Searches